The requirements for the termination of a construction contract

 It is important that the termination provisions do not leave any room for doubt, because if the employer gets it wrong (e.g. by not issuing a default notice before terminating), it may find itself in breach of the contract itself, and potentially responsible for losses that the contractor sustains as a result (e.g. loss of profits on the remainder of the contract).

-This was highlighted in a recent case.
+This was highlighted in the recent case of Interserve Construction Ltd v Hitachi Zosen Inova AG (TCC).
 Here, a construction contract between Hitachi (the employer) and Interserve (the contractor), provided a right for Hitachi to terminate the contract if Interserve failed to “proceed regularly and diligently with the Works”.
 This right was “subject to” the next clause (43.1A), which provided that Hitachi “may (at its absolute discretion) notify the Contractor of the default and if the Contractor fails to commence and diligently pursue the rectification of the default within a period of seven (7) Days after receipt of notification” Hitachi could terminate the contract.

 Hitachi wished to terminate Interserve’s employment on the grounds that Interserve had failed to proceed regularly and diligently with the works.
 However, it believed that clause 43.1A meant that it did not have to issue a default notice before terminating the contact, but could do so “at its absolute discretion”.
 It therefore decided not to issue the default notice before issuing the notice of termination.